tlovett1/feed-pull/README.md

       <title>Post Title!</title>
       <guid>http://yoursite.com/post-title</guid>
       <copyright>CNN.com</copyright>
+      <tag>United States</tag>
+      <tag>Politics</tag>
    </item>
    <item>
       <title>Another Post!</title>
       <guid>http://yoursite.com/another-post</guid>
       <copyright>CNN.com</copyright>
+      <tag>Celebrities</tag>
    </item>
 </channel>
 ```

 As you can see our simple XML document contains two "items".
 We installed Feed Pull because we want to create posts within
 WordPress for each of those items.
-Now we need to map XML nodes to places within each post.
+Now we need to map XML nodes to places within each new post being created.
 Within the Field Mapping meta box
 there are two required mappings: Title and GUID.
 Therefore we MUST pick XML nodes in our feed to map to these things.
 For post_title
 our "Source Field" will be "title".
 For guid our "Source Field" will be guid.
 Simple right?

+Now we can map whatever nodes we want to post meta in our feed.
+For educationally purposes, let's say we want to map
+"copyright" to post meta for each new post being created.
+To do this our "Source Field" would be "copyright".
+Our new
+post location can be named whatever we want, let's say "post_copyright".
+For "Mapping Type" we choose "Post Meta".

+Like post meta there are no required taxonomy mappings.
+Let's create one anyway!
+We want the "tag" nodes in our feeds
+to map to the "post_tag" taxonomy in WordPress.
+Therefore we create a new field mapping row with "tag" as "Source Field",
+"post_tag" as "New Post Location", and "Taxonomy" as "Mapping Type".